rehierl/html-outliner-spec/issue-associations-notes.md

 - `Outline Section.parentOutline`
 - `Section[] Outline.innerSections`
-- `(outline == outline.innerSections[anyIndex].parentOutline)`
+- `(outline.innerSections[anyIndex].parentOutline == outline)`

 NOTE - The exact same kind of connection will be established when executing [step 4.6.5](./outliner-steps.md/#4-6-5) and
 [step 4.9.2.3](./outliner-steps.md/#4-9-2-3).

-This does not say anything about what value the `parentOutline` property will have for subsections that are not added to an `innerSections` list.
+This does not say anything about what value the `parentOutline` property will have for sections that are not added to an outline's `innerSections` list.
 I prefer to leave `parentOutline` initialized to a `null` reference as this allows to easily determine if a section object represents a top-level section within an outline.
-Top-level sections may still have a non-null `parentSection` property if `parentOutline.outlineOwner` is an inner sectioning content element.
+With that in mind, the `innerSections` list of an outline will contain all the outline's top-level sections.

 <!-- ####################################################################### -->
 <h2 id="section-parent-section">section.parentSection -